-The Hanny Exiner Memorial Foundation is thrilled to bpresent the Annual Achievement Award for 2017 to Jennifer Helmich, in recognition of her exceptional and significant contributions to the development and advancement of dance movement therapy in Australia.
+The Hanny Exiner Memorial Foundation is thrilled to present the Annual Achievement Award for 2017 to Jennifer Helmich in recognition of her exceptional and significant contributions to the development and advancement of dance movement therapy in Australia.
 Jennifer’s entire working career has involved promoting and working for dance movement therapy in one way or another, and combining it with her nursing career.

-She was one of the group of enthusiastic practitioners who were instrumental in the establishment of the International Dance Therapy Institute of Australia (IDTIA).
-She was a member of the IDTIA committee for over 20 years and held many roles including Convenor, Treasurer, Training Coordinator and Education Committee member.
-She also took on other vital tasks for the Institute. too numerous to recount and is still a faculty member of the Institute’s three year training in dance movement therapy.
+Jennifer was one of the group of enthusiastic practitioners who were instrumental in the establishment of the International Dance Therapy Institute of Australia (IDTIA).
+She was a member of the IDTIA committee for more than 20 years and held many roles including Convenor, Treasurer, Training Coordinator and Education Committee member.
+She also took on other vital tasks for the Institute too numerous to recount and is still a faculty member of the Institute’s three year training in dance movement therapy.

-She was also a major force in bringing the DTAA into the membership of the Psychotherapy and Counselling Federation of Australia (PACFA) – a lengthy and complex process – and in the beginning of that relationship she represented the DTAA at PACFA.
-She believed in the importance of DTAA’s membership of PACFA at a time when the General Committee was exhausted from the effort of keeping the association afloat.
-At that time the other members of the DTAA committee were not ready to take up the relationship on account of the huge amount of extra work that was required to complete the application and to gain acceptance.
-It was onerous and the negotiations went on for years.
+Jennifer was also a major force in bringing the DTAA into the membership of the Psychotherapy and Counselling Federation of Australia (PACFA) – a lengthy and complex process.
+In the beginning of that relationship, she represented the DTAA at PACFA.
+She believed in the importance of DTAA’s membership of PACFA at a time when the General Committee was challenged to keep the association afloat.
+At that time, the other committee members were not ready to take up the relationship because of the significant extra work it required.

 It took several years of providing PACFA with the needed paperwork, policies and procedures.
-There were many meetings with the then committee of PACFA where she and Denis Kelynak brilliantly represented the DTAA.
-A few years later it is unlikely that PACFA would have accepted the association as having a rightful place in a counselling and psychotherapy organisation.
-With dance movement therapy being accepted by PACFA as a specialised form of counselling and psychotherapy a valuable strengthening in the recognition of our practice in Australia has evolved.
-Jennifer’s foresight and committment, which led to the association becoming a Member Association (MA), has proved to be invaluable for the profession as a whole and for the DTAA’s members.
+There were many meetings with the PACFA Committee, where Jennifer and Denis Kelynack brilliantly represented the DTAA.
+With dance movement therapy being accepted by PACFA as a specialised form of counselling and psychotherapy, a valuable strengthening in the recognition of our practice in Australia has evolved.
+Jennifer’s foresight and commitment, which led to the association becoming a Member Association (MA), has proved to be invaluable for the profession as a whole and for the DTAA’s members.

 On behalf of the Australian dance movement therapy community we thank you.

-Naomi Aitchison, Convenor, The Hanny Exiner Memorial Foundation October 2017
+Naomi Aitchison, Convenor, Hanny Exiner Memorial Foundation October 2017

 2016: Sally Denning